Rabadash8820/UnityAssemblies/docs/v3/usage.md

 ![Unity version strings highlighted in the Unity Hub interface](../../images/unity-versions.png)

 If you're working with a specific Unity project, then the recommendation is to set `UnityProjectPath` instead of `UnityVersion`.
-This NuGet package will then look up the project's Unity version from its `ProjectSettings/ProjectVersion.txt` file, so that when you update the project to a new Unity version, your assembly references will also update.
+This NuGet package will then look up the project's Unity version from its `ProjectVersion.txt` file, so that when you update the project to a new Unity version, your assembly references will also update automatically.
 `UnityProjectPath` must be the path to a Unity project folder, _not the `Assets/` subfolder_.
 Try to define the path relative to the MSBuild project's directory (i.e., relative to `$(MSBuildProjectDirectory)`) so that it resolves across platforms.
 This works especially well when your MSBuild (Visual Studio) project and Unity project are in the same repository.
 If both `UnityVersion` and `UnityProjectPath` are provided, then the explicit version will take precedence.
-If you do not set `UnityVersion` _or_ `UnityProjectPath`, then `UnityVersion` will default to the constant string `"SET_VERSION_OR_PROJECT"`.
+If you do not set `UnityVersion` _or_ `UnityProjectPath`, then `UnityVersion` will default to the constant string `"PLEASE_SET_UNITY_VERSION_OR_PROJECT_PATH"`.
-If you see this string in the paths of assembly references in your IDE, then the properties are missing or inaccessible to this NuGet package.
+Likewise, if the `UnityProjectPath` or the `ProjectVersion.txt` file below it cannot be found, then `UnityVersion` will default to the constant string `"UNITY_PROJECT_VERSION_TXT_NOT_FOUND"`.

 ## Editing the project files